Teams, tales and tips – a guide to the local game

 By the Grand Arcade, The Regal is the city’s Wetherspoon, fashioned out of a pre-war cinema.
 Near there, Grain & Hop Store is also food- and ale-focused, with TV football in the bar upstairs, overlooking Parker’s Piece.

 Just across the Cam, The Portland puts the focus on live football and live music at a long-established pub, with three rooms to let upstairs.
-Also on that side of the river, the recently refurbished Sir Isaac Newton has screens big and small for sport-gawping, board games and superior pub grub.
+Also on that side of the river, the refurbished Sir Isaac Newton has screens big and small for sport-gawping, board games and superior pub grub.